Scarlet Seas

 Scarlet Seas is a surviving 1929 American synchronized sound romantic adventure film produced by Richard A. Rowland and distributed by First National Pictures.
 Although there is no audible dialogue, the film was released with a musical score with sound effects using the Vitaphone sound-on-disc recording process.
 The picture was directed by John Francis Dillon.
 It starred Richard Barthelmess, Betty Compson, and a teen-aged Loretta Young.
-The film was formerly presumed lost.

 The story was written by W. Scott Darling.